Self-Supervised Multisensory Pretraining for Contact-Rich Robot Reinforcement Learning: Multisensory Dynamic Pretraining

 \subsection{Policy Learning}

 From the pretrained encoder, we receive expressive multisensory embeddings given the available sensors.
 Extracting a compact representation from those embeddings for downstream task-solving is a crucial and often under-discussed design choice.
 We name the mapping between embeddings and a compact representation \emph{latent bridging}, which has a considerable impact on performance.
 To address this, we depart from works that naively extract the "CLS"-token from the high-dimensional embeddings, analogous to the Vision Transformer~\cite{radosavovic_real-world_2022, dosovitskiy_image_2020, xiao_masked_2022, majumdar_where_2024} and, instead, propose an asymmetric \emph{latent bridging} strategy between actor and critic to obtain a compact representation.
 The critic uses a single cross-attention layer with a learnable query and the multisensory embeddings from the MSDP encoder as keys and values (see Figure~\ref{fig:overview}).
 It offers dynamic task-specific feature extraction (e.g. object positions, robot state, contact) over the task-solving process.
 Fine-grained understanding of the environment leads to faster convergence compared to a global representation.
 The policy, on the other hand, does not profit from a cross-attention layer as it may destabilize training.
 Instead, we mean pool all embeddings originating from the vision sensor before pooling all embeddings, to account for the uneven number of sensor embeddings.
-Pooling sensor tokens results in a stable and parameter-free latent bridging similiar to~\cite{sferrazza_power_2023, seo_masked_2023}.
+Pooling sensor tokens results in a stable and parameter-free latent bridging similar to~\cite{sferrazza_power_2023, seo_masked_2023}.
 This assymmetric representation between actor and critic, follows \cite{garcin_studying_2025}, where the actor benefits from a stable representation over task stages and the critic from a dynamic-specific representation.
 The cross-attention layer is trained by the critic, resulting in task-specific feature extraction.
-We train with the off-policy algorithm SAC in simulation and RLPD in the real world, where we incorporate offline data for pretraining in our replay buffer.
-Our approach is working with any actor-critic RL algorithm.
+We train with the off-policy algorithm SAC in simulation and RLPD in the real world, where we incorporate offline data for pretraining in our replay buffer. \diff{}{For pretraining and policy training we use a batch size of 64 and a learning rate of $3 \times 10^{-4}$.} Our approach is working with any actor-critic RL algorithm.